skia4delphi/skia4delphi/VALIDATION.md

 CI green.

 During a normal VCL/FMX run, the runner captures the last image checked by a test.
-On an image failure it can extract `Expected.zip` to a temporary directory, save the actual image to another temporary directory, and present both images in the GUI.
-For CI image failures, the JSON report adds the deterministic `expected-image` entry name so an agent can check whether the corresponding baseline exists in the archive.
+On an image failure it can extract only the matching expected-image archive to a temporary directory, save the actual image to another temporary directory, and present both images in the GUI.
+For CI image failures, the JSON report adds the deterministic `expected-image` entry name so an agent can check whether the corresponding baseline exists in the matching archive.

 ### Regenerating expected images